What are the different types of pneumonia?

 • has a normal blood pressure and pulse,

-• isn't breathing too fast (not more than 30 breaths per minute),
+• isn't breathing too fast (less than 30 breaths per minute),

 • has enough oxygen in their blood,

-• hasn't been given any in the past three months,
+• hasn't used any in the past three months,

-• hasn't been in a hospital in the past three months, and
+• hasn't stayed in a hospital in the past three months, and

-• doesn't have any other severe medical conditions.
+• doesn’t have any other serious medical conditions.

-Pneumonia is considered to be severe if vital organs or systems such as the heart, the kidneys or the circulatory system are at risk of failing, or if the lungs can no longer absorb enough oxygen.
+Pneumonia is severe if vital organs or systems such as the heart, the kidneys or the blood circulatory system are at risk of failing, or if the lungs can no longer absorb enough oxygen.
 People then usually need treatment with through a drip (infusion) in the intensive care unit of a hospital.
-Sometimes other treatments are needed too, for instance with steroids or artificial respiration.
+Sometimes other treatments are needed too – for instance, with steroids or artificial respiration.

 Pneumonia in children is only classified as either “not severe” or “severe.”